There are various means through which you can screen for obesity, the most widely-used method being the Body Mass Index (BMI).

 The cut-offs are given for exact ages by month from 2 to 18 years.

-Other methods include measurement of waist circumference, waist to hip ratio and biometric impedance.
+Other methods of classifying obesity include measurement of waist circumference, waist to hip ratio and the Edmonton Obesity Staging System (EOSS).

-Waist to hip involves two measurements and is cheap and easy to administer on large populations.
-The ratio highlights if excess weight is again stored around the waist resulting in increased risk of comorbidities.
+On the other hand, waist to hip involves two measurements and but is also cheap and easy to use on large populations.
+The ratio highlights if excess weight is stored around the waist resulting in increased risk of comorbidities.
 Males with a waist to height ratio >1.0 and Females with a weight to height ratio >0.85 are considered to be at increased risk.

-Additionally Magnetic Resonance Imaging, computed tomography and dual energy x-ray absorptiometry (MRI, CT, DEXA) scans are available, but are normally too expensive to be used on large populations.
+Finally, biometric impedance, Magnetic Resonance Imaging, Computed Tomography and Dual Energy X-ray Absorptiometry scans are also available, but most are normally too expensive to be used on large populations.

 |Classification||BMI (kg/m²)||Risk of co-morbidities|